 1 Carbon Sequestration

-Mangroves highly effective at sequestering carbon due to the dense biomass and rich soil carbon storage capacity of mangrove ecosystems.
+Mangroves are highly effective at sequestering carbon due to the dense biomass and rich soil carbon storage capacity of mangrove ecosystems.
 This makes them valuable for climate change mitigation.

 2 Low permanence risk